Introduction

 Why do bad things 'just happen'?
 One basic reason is entropy: things wear down, wear out and break; left to themselves, things tend to become more disordered and less useful.
 Another basic reason is that accidents happen.
 For both these reasons, the world will become a worse place if we just sit back and do nothing.

 While we want the world to be a better place, we know, when we think about it, that this will not just happen by magic: we need to work to make it happen.
 Almost any change we want to see, whatever it is, will take work to achieve.
 And a significant part of that work will consist in countering the things which make the world a worse place.
-Some of the more important factors which conspire to make this a worse world include entropy, accident, ignorance, carelessness, power, pleasure, hierarchy, tribalism and a higher purpose - please feel free to suggest other candidates.
+We have listed below some of the more important factors which conspire to make this a worse world.

 Entropy